If you are looking for a family doctor, please contact your local Health Region.

 - We will focus our efforts on working with communities in response to their health needs.

 The DAFM faculty are integral participants in all stages of medical education.
 Some of our faculty have major Undergraduate teaching roles and are involved in putting more generalist content and comprehensive Family Medicine into the MD education curriculum as outlined in The Future of Medical Education in Canada (FMEC): A Collective Vision for MD Education (http://www.afmc.ca/fmec/pdf/collective_vision.pdf).
-Enrollment in the College of Medicine at the U of S is currently 84 students and will expand to 100 students per year by 2012.
+Enrollment in the College of Medicine at the U of S is currently 100 students per year.

 The DAFM is engaged in distributed activities beyond the walls of our university institutions.
 Our Distributed Medical Education (DME) program encompasses a broad definition of activities in undergraduate, postgraduate and continuing medical education.
 Learners and community teachers are located throughout Saskatchewan.